ksmpartners/domino-scripts/README.md

 # Prerequisites
 - A Domino Data Lab installation using Azure cloud resources
 - Access to the Azure resources used for the installation of Domino Data Lab
 - A Service Principal (or equivalent) has been provisioned in your Azure tenancy with permissions to modify your Domino installation's node pools in AKS
+- An Azure Pipeline Library Variable Group with access to the Service Principal secret
-- Ensure the scaleDownDomino.sh and scaleUpDomino.sh scripts are both executable by running `chmod +x <filename>` from the project directory in a terminal
+- The scaleDownDomino.sh and scaleUpDomino.sh scripts are both executable (if not, run `chmod +x <filename>` from the project directory in a terminal)

 # Usage
 - Replace the values in all files surrounded by `<>` with your organization's information